A small town surrounded on three sides by the Vaaldam. GPS coordinates: 26.9943°S, 28.21°E, elevation: 1500m

 The transport route later changed into a road and a bridge was built over the Wilge river.
 We were informed that at a low level of the dam (<30%) the old bridge becomes visible.
 The picture below shows the place where the road went down to the river.
 It is the extension of Scott street, which used to be the main street through the town.

-At the waters edge (when the dam was at 65%) we noticed some stones which looked like they could have been the foundation of a structure, the dam level on that day was 65%.
+At the waters edge we noticed some stones which looked like they could have been the foundation of a structure, the dam level on that day was 65%.
 It could be from one of the buildings that had to be abandoned when the area was flooded by the dam in 1938.

 Well, yes, going back there in August 16 when the dam was at 35% it is very clear, the building used to be the blacksmith.
 This becomes apparent when we noticed heaps of sintered ash and some pieces of metal.
 The picture shows the walls traced out in yellow.
 One of the references consulted talks about a blacksmith next to the road over the drift, that was it.

 The town itself came into being in 1919, the first stands were sold, by 1920 they had a management council.
 Initially it was referred to as Zoar.
 The name Oranjeville has been used from 1920.
-It was to honour the Dutch Prince of Oranje who had helped extensively with getting the people back on their feet after the Boer War.
-The town was officially proclaimed in 1921.
+It was to honour the Dutch Prince of Oranje who had helped extensively with getting the people back on their feet after the Boer War, so I was reading in the literature, I have since been corrected.

 The history of the NG church is closely linked to the history of the town and it can be said that the town was established because of the church.